 A threshold of sim < 0.1 is used for the identification of neighbors for local QSAR models.
 Compounds with the same structure as the query structure are eliminated from the neighbors to obtain an unbiased prediction.
 Local QSAR models and predictions we are using a weighted partial least squares regression (PLS) algorithm for the prediction of quantitative properties.
 First all fingerprint features with identical values across all neighbors are removed.
-The reamining set of features is used as descriptors for creating a local weighted pls method from the caret R package (Kuhn 2008) is used for this purpose.
+The reamining set of features is used as descriptors for creating a local weighted plsr function of the pls R package (Mevik, Wehrens, and Liland 2015) is used for this purpose.
+Finally the local PLS model is applied to predict the activity of the query compound.

 Only similar compounds (neighbors) are used for local QSAR models.
-In this investigation
+In this investigation neighbors LOAEL values, where the contribution of each neighbor is weighted by its similarity to the query compound.

 PLS model with atom environments as descriptors and model similarities as weights.
-The neighbors LOAEL values, where the contribution of each neighbor is weighted by its similarity to the query compound.
+The